 Production Process of Polyester Fabrics

-Polyester production originates from petroleum feedstocks.
-Crude oil is refined to extract ethylene and terephthalic acid.
-These two substances are chemically synthesized into PET, the core raw material for polyester fibers.
+Polyester raw materials originate from petroleum feedstocks.
+Crude oil is refined to extract ethylene and terephthalic acid monomers, which synthesize into PET—the core raw material for polyester fiber.

-Molten PET is extruded through a spinneret to form continuous filaments, which are then cooled, solidified, and stretched to enhance their toughness and elasticity.
-The processed yarn is wound onto yarn beams and subsequently woven or knitted.
-Finished fabrics undergo dyeing, heat setting, and surface finishing processes.
-Stark implements rigorous quality control and safe operating procedures at all stages of production, ensuring the final fabrics are suitable for apparel, home furnishings, and sporting goods.
+Molten PET is extruded via a spinneret into continuous filaments, then cooled, solidified and stretched to enhance toughness and elasticity.
+Processed yarn is wound onto beams before weaving or knitting.
+Grey fabrics go through dyeing, heat setting and functional finishing.
+Starke implements strict quality control throughout sampling, production and finishing, ensuring fabrics fit casual wear, sportswear, home furnishings and outdoor goods.

 Main Types Of Polyester Fabric